Microsoft Negotiations

 CIO Recommendations – Optimizing Azure Arc Usage

 • Pilot New Arc Features for Value: Azure Arc is an evolving platform with new capabilities (for instance, Arc-enabled machine learning or container apps are emerging).
 Encourage your architecture team to pilot these new features in a controlled way.
-If a new Arc feature can replace an expensive third-party tool or simplify a process, it could optimize your environment significantly.
+If a new Arc feature can replace an expensive third-party tool or simplify a process, it can significantly optimize your environment.
 For example, if Azure Arc introduces a new security policy feature that replaces a custom script you’ve been running, testing it early could save resources.
 Maintain a lab or sandbox environment for Arc where such evaluations occur before enabling in production.

 Negotiation Tactics for Azure Arc under a Microsoft Enterprise Agreement